-He is moving with the rhythm, with the soul merges his frame.
-His flawless brown hair swinging tenderly as he twists his head.
-Grace, beauty, and seduction.
-I become docile at one time—no longer demanding by yelling his name.
-His tenacity drowns my desire; his fineness figure undermines my faith; and when he grins, a simple line at the corner of his lips makes me even more miserable.
+He is shifting to the beat, and his frame is merging with his soul.
+When he twists his head, his perfect brown hair swings tenderly.
+Grace, charm, and enticement have all made me docile at one point or another.
+His tenacity drowns my desire; his fine figure undermines my faith; and when he grins, a simple line at the corner of his lips makes me even more miserable.

-The white shirt is getting wet, sticking to his brown skin.
+The white shirt is getting soaked, sticking to his brown skin.
 It almost tempts me to jump on the stage.
 I try to smuggle some thoughts, about how mad I am when he shows off his body.
 But then he smirks at me there, and I lose.